 Marie asked, “Linderman?” and her face flushed a bright red.
-That initial meeting had been long, and only near the end had Franklin mentioned including Linderman’s area of the state.
+Their initial meeting had been long, and only near the end had Franklin mentioned including Linderman’s area of the state.

 Annabelle, senior member of the team, incredulously asked, “You did not include it?”